phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 155080
+#Number of Clinton Tweets: 155474
-#Number of Trump Tweets: 145946
+#Number of Trump Tweets: 146603
-#Total Number of Tweets: 96270
+#Number of Rubio Tweets: 41839
-#Number of Rubio Tweets: 41622
+#Number of Carson Tweets: 16723
-#Number of Carson Tweets: 16601
+#Number of Bush Tweets: 14824
-#Number of Bush Tweets: 14769
+#Total Number of Tweets:
-#Number of Sanders Tweets: 13540
+#Number of Sanders Tweets:
 ---